Ling Tosite Sigure

-Ling Tosite Sigure (凛として時雨, Rin Toshite Shigure) are a Japanese rock trio, formed in 2002 in Saitama Prefecture.
-The band's style resembles post-hardcore and progressive rock, math-rock, often incorporating rapid changes of tempo and mood framed in complex guitar melodies and technical drumming.
+Ling Tosite Sigure (凛として時雨, Rin Toshite Shigure) are a Japanese rock trio, formed in Saitama Prefecture in 2002.
+The band's style resembles post-hardcore, progressive rock, and math rock, often incorporating rapid changes of tempo and mood framed in complex guitar melodies and technical drumming.
 They utilize both male and female vocals ranging from soft singing to loud wails and screams.

 Biography

-Ling tosite Sigure was formed in 2002 in Saitama, Japan.
+Ling Tosite Sigure was formed in 2002 in Saitama, Japan.
 TK (vocals, guitar) and 345 (vocals, bass) started first with NodaMEN (drums) then Pierre Nakano (drums) joined shortly, replacing Noda.
 The band released several demos before starting their own label, Nakano Records, and releasing their debut album #4.
-Their second album Inspiration is DEAD was released on August 22, 2007 following an EP Feeling Your UFO the previous year, giving the band increased popularity and exposure throughout Japan.
+Their second album Inspiration is DEAD was released on August 22, 2007, following an EP Feeling Your UFO the previous year, giving the band increased popularity and exposure throughout Japan.
 They appeared in the Countdown music festival in 2007 and continued to tour on a regular basis.

 On April 23, 2008, the band released their first single "Telecastic fake show", which charted in the Oricon Top 20.
 In July they participated in the Fuji Rock Festival and in August the Rising Sun Rock Festival.
-In December 2008, Ling tosite Sigure released the single "moment A rhythm", after signing to major label Sony Music.
+In December 2008, Ling Tosite Sigure released the single "moment A rhythm", after signing to major label Sony Music.
 The single included an art book consisting of Kitajima's photography.

 Their third album, Just a Moment, was released on May 15, 2009, from which "JPOP Xfile" was featured on Space Shower TV.
 In August they performed at the Summer Sonic Festival and toured throughout Japan.
 In 2010, the band performed a massive nationwide tour, "I Was Music", culminating at the high-profile Saitama Super Arena venue in the band's home city.
 In May, they traveled to England and played their first international shows in London and Brighton before returning to the studio to record new material.

 The band released their fourth album Still a Sigure Virgin? on September 22, 2010.
 They went on their "Virgin Killer" tour from late October to early December.
 The first music video from the album, "I Was Music", aired on September 14.
 In 2011, the band continued to tour as TK released a film and photo book and Nakano released an instructional drum DVD.

 On November 14, 2012, they released single titled "Abnormalize".
 The title song was used for the opening of the anime series Psycho-Pass.
 The song was performed on Music Station.